aesgraph/unigraph/docs/overview/overview.md

 - Graph model construction and sharing platform that is immediately accessible to anyone
 - Graph model consistency and validity check machine
-- Graph format converter and data enhancement tool
+- Graph format converter and enhancement tool

 _Motivation:_

-Model construction and representation is a hard thing to do.
-It is a critical way by which information is communicated, but there is no standard for it.
-Unigraph aims to centralize development effort around this, and offer a standard tool for graph-based information representation and sharing.
+Modeling and representing complex systems is essential for knowledge exchange, yet no universal standard exists.
+While graph-based thinking is prevalent across disciplines, the development of comprehensive, adaptable software for system diagramming remains an open challenge.
+Unigraph seeks to address this gap by providing a flexible, standardized framework for graph-based information representation and sharing.

 _Specific offerings:_